Carol Tyler: Biography

 Born and raised in Chicago, Illinois, she attended Catholic schools, K -12, and Middle Tennessee State University where she achieved a Bachelor of Fine Arts degree.
 Tyler became interested in the underground comics movement while pursuing a master's degree in painting at Syracuse University in the early 1980s.
 This interest brought her to the underground comics hotbed of San Francisco.

 Her first comics publication was the 1987 story "Uncovered Property", in Weirdo.
 Tyler's short slice-of-life stories and her distinctive artwork brought her critical attention as one of a growing number of female artists shaping the direction of underground/alternative comics in North America in the 1980s; she appeared in the influential feminist anthologies Wimmen's Comix and Twisted Sisters.
 Her first solo book, The Job Thing, was published in 1993.
 She produced short comics for publications including LA Weekly, Pulse (Tower Records), Strip AIDS, Heck, and Zero Zero.

 Tyler also performed live comedy with the Rick & Ruby Patio Show at LA's The Comedy Store, the Great American Music Hall in San Francisco, and the Clunie Center in Sacramento.

 Her second solo work, Late Bloomer, was published by Fantagraphics in 2005.
 It's a career highlight collection including both previously published and new material.
 In his foreword, Robert Crumb says, "She's tops in my book.
 One of the best artists alive and working in the comics medium.
 Her work has the extremely rare quality of authentic HEART.
 Hers are the only comics that ever brought me to the verge of tears."

-Tyler's most recent completed project was "Fab4 Mania" about the author's Beatles obsession when she was 13.
+Her latest work is the two part "Ephemerata" series.
+"The Ephemerata: Shaping the Exquisite Nature of Grief" (Fantagraphics, 2025) and the upcoming "Verdante: The Ephemerata Goes Home."
+(Fantagraphics, 2028) "Fab4 Mania: A Beatles Obsession and the Concert of a Lifetime" is about the author's discovering and loving the Beatles when she was 13.
 The book is a slice-of-life, and leads up to her seeing them perform live at Chicago's Comiskey Park in 1965.
 (Fantagraphics, 2018).
-Before that, in 2015, the You'll Never Know trilogy was combined in to one volume called "Soldier's Heart: The Campaign to Understand My WWII Veteran Father, A Daughter's Memoir.
-"Soldier's Heart/You'll Never Know" is about her search for the truth about what happened to her father during World War II, and also about the damage his war had on her future relationships.
+Before that, in 2015, the You'll Never Know trilogy was combined in to one volume called "Soldier's Heart: The Campaign to Understand My WWII Veteran Father, A Daughter's Memoir."
+These books "Soldier's Heart/and the 3 You'll Never Knows" are about her search for the truth about what happened to her father during World War II, and her attempt to understand the damage his war experiences had on her life and future relationships.
 The New York Times called it " a vivid, affecting, eccentrically stylish frame built around a terrible silence".
 Book One: A Good & Decent Man was released in May 2009.
 Book Two: Collateral Damage was released in July 2010.
 The final installment of the trilogy, Book Three: Soldier's Heart, was released in October 2012.